dostavro/omf_sfa/Installation.md

 Now we have to create the certificate used by am_server and copy it to the coresponding directory.
-Please notice that we are using the root certificate we have just created in --root argument, also notice that we are using omf:testserver as our domain, if you have changed the domain in the configuration file of omf-sfa change the following commands accordingly too.
+Please notice that we are using the root certificate we have just created in --root argument, also notice that we are using omf:testserver as our domain, if you have changed the domain in the configuration file omf-sfa-am.yaml change the following commands accordingly too (also if on previous steps you have decided to use your xmpp, change the xmpp here as well).

     % omf_cert.rb -o am.pem  --geni_uri URI:urn:publicid:IDN+omf:testserver+user+am --email am@nitlab.inf.uth.gr --resource-id xmpp://am_controller@nitlab.inf.uth.gr --resource-type am_controller --root root.pem --duration 5000000 create_resource